15 of the Most Gorgeous Inaugural Gowns Worn by First Ladies

 Barbara Bush in Arnold Scassi (1989)

 At age 63, Barbara Bush was the oldest First Lady in over a century.
 But that didn’t mean she had to dress like it.
 For her inauguration gown, she chose a velvet blue bodice with asymmetrical draped satin skirt by Arnold Scassi, who once noted that Bush suddenly was “the most glamorous grandmother in the United States.”
+Check out these things that former presidents aren’t allowed to do after leaving office.

 Hillary Rodham Clinton in Sarah Phillips (1993)

 Before she was the queen of the pantsuit, Hillary Rodham Clinton was a glamorous First Lady.
 For her husband Bill Clinton’s first inauguration, she wore a violet Sarah Phillips lace gown with embroidered overlay.
 Purple, often associated with royalty, was a bold choice.
-Speaking of royalty, check out the most gorgeous royal wedding gowns in history.

 Hillary Rodham Clinton in Oscar de la Renta (1997)

 For Bill Clinton’s second inauguration, his FLOTUS wore a somewhat similar look to her Sarah Phillips gown.
 Hillary Clinton’s golden Oscar de la Renta creation also featured a sheer beaded overlay, but was less fitted in the waist than her previous purple gown.
 Throughout her fashionable life, Oscar de la Renta has been a favorite of Clinton’s.
 She also wore the designer for her daughter Chelsea’s wedding in 2010.
+Speaking of weddings, check out the most gorgeous royal wedding gowns in history.

 Laura Bush in Michael Faircloth (2001)